Razor Blade Reviews 2018.

 There is a price to pay for the Teflon in terms of initial sharpness on the shaves, but after 3 or 4 shaves, they sharpen up nicely.
 The Voskhod did not have such a long life, but it gave a consistant perfomance from shave 1, and it has price £ $ on its side.

-The Nuances' between these blades is a fascinating subject indeed, so if your new to this, simply enjoy exploring your own exciting blade selections.to find your perfect blade & shave :-)
+The Nuances' between these blades AND THE RAZORS is a fascinating subject indeed, so if your new to this, simply enjoy exploring your own exciting blade selections.to find your perfect blade & shave :-)

 Meet the Owners of The Executive Shaving Company, Glasgow, Scotland :-)